Kundur Island: Tanjung Batu

-The biggest town on Kundur Island, Tanjung Batu is marked as the district city (kota kecematan) of the island.
+The biggest town on Kundur Island, Tanjung Batu is marked as the district centre (kota kecamatan) of the island.
 It is located at the southern tip of the island, and is the hub for most ferry businesses.

 It is the town with most number of businesses and trading companies.
 It is also a popular starting/finishing point for cycling trips as well.

 Its commercial street is Jalan Merdeka, just a stone's throw away from the port, but most of the shops are lined on the side of Jalan Kartini and Jalan Jendral Sudirman.
 Jalan Usman Harun is a temple street where it locates the Vihara Dharma Shanti which is a Buddhist temple.
 North to the end of Jalan J. Sudirman is a housing area called Batu Dua.
 Vehicles used in this towns include angkuts and ojeks.

 Urung

-A town on the sub-district of North Kundur (Kundur Utara).
-It is just a bit smaller than Tanjung Batu, and also another popular starting/finishing point for cycling trips.
+Another town in the district of North Kundur (Kundur Utara).
+It is just a bit smaller than Tanjung Batu, and is also another popular starting/finishing point for cycling trips.